Software Cost

 Not a consensus number.
 Not a political number.
 A number that’s structured enough to argue with, grounded in comparable data, and arrived at fast enough to inform the decision it’s supposed to serve.

-What is the best software project estimation tool?
+What is the best software project estimation tool for non-technical buyers?

 Are there free software project estimation tools?